o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-lmbr-aws.md

   \(Optional\) Operating system of the file entry to add\.

-### dynamic\-content add\-manifest\-file<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-add-manifest-file"></a>
+### dynamic\-content add\-manifest\-file {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-add-manifest-file}

 Adds a file to the content manifest for the project\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
 + `--file-name <filename>`

   The name of the file, including the local directory \(for example, `staticdata/csv/gameproperties.csv`, where local directory is `staticdata/csv/`\.